Tech’s sudden sell-off continues; Nasdaq sinks 10% in 3 days

 The trigger for last week’s turnaround may have been expectations that longer-term interest rates will rise, according to strategists at Morgan Stanley.
 Low rates often act like steroids for stocks, encouraging investors to pay higher prices for stocks relative to corporate profits, which can benefit high-growth stocks in particular.

-The yield on the 10-year Treasury fell to 0.67% from 0.72% late Friday.
-But it’s notably higher than the 0.53% it was offering at the end of July.
+The yield on the 10-year Treasury has returned to 0.67%.
+That’s down from 0.72% late Friday, but it’s notably higher than the 0.53% it was offering at the end of July.

 Tesla has been one of the brightest examples of Big Tech’s wild movements, and it surged 74.1% in August alone.
-It slumped 21.1% Tuesday, its worst loss since it began trading a decade ago, amid disappointment that it won’t be joining the S&P 500 anytime soon.
+It slumped 21.1% Tuesday amid disappointment that it won’t be joining the S&P 500 anytime soon.

 The company behind the S&P 500 announced the inclusion of several companies in the benchmark index, including Etsy.
 Some investors thought Tesla would be among them, which can create huge bouts of buying as index funds automatically fold the stock into their portfolios.